-Therefore, in the presence of unconventional magnetism, external driving fields induce nontrivial light–matter interactions that include both momentum-dependent and momentum-independent contributions.
-These interactions are governed by the Fermi surface symmetry of the underlying unconventional magnet, as well as by the specific parameters of the driving field.
-Similar effects are also observed in higher-order unconventional magnets characterized by the angular momentum quantum number $q > 2$ (see App. \ref{ApdxA}).
-Driven unconventional magnets thus offer a distinct platform for exploring light-induced spin-dependent phenomena beyond the scope of conventional ferromagnetic, antiferromagnetic, and spin-orbit-coupled systems.
-Such light–matter effects may further manifest in superconducting counterparts of unconventional magnets, providing new avenues for Floquet-engineered superconducting unconventional magnetic systems.
+We close this part by stressing that light drives induce non-trivial light-matter interactions in unconventional magnets.
+These interactions are governed by the Fermi surface symmetry of the underlying unconventional magnet, as well as by the specific properties of the driving field.
+Similar effects are also observed in unconventional magnets with higher angular momentum, characterized here by $q > 2$; see App. \ref{ApdxA}.
+Driven unconventional magnets thus offer an interesting platform for exploring light-induced spin-dependent phenomena, which, in combination with other phases such as superconductivity, can further lead to states that are absent in equilibrium.